TeamWhat/what-stored-in-a-mobile-device-android/doc/Documentation.md

 DataCollectionAlarmReceiver is responsible for starting the scheduled data collection.
 It is repeated either daily, weekly, or monthly depending on the setting selected by the user.
 Because the Android OS clears all scheduled tasks on shutdown, the DataCollectionBootReceiver starts it again with the DataCollectionAlarmReceiver when the system starts up (if the user has enabled data collection and sending).
 At the moment, the sending time is counted from the system startup rather than from a certain specific time and date in order to avoid clogging the server with requests.
 After starting the scheduled sending, the first collection is started after a five minute delay.

-DataHandlerIntentService is a service that collects the user device data.
-Because the collection takes some time, it's has its own thread.
-DataHandler is a class that collects all data by calling the getData() method of all the classes that implement the DataCollector interface.
-The database_utilities package has the necessary classes for saving the collected data on the devices local SQLite database as described in the offical Android guide](https://developer.android.com/training/basics/data-storage/databases.html).
+DataHandlerIntentService is a service that collects the device data.
+Because the collection takes some time, it has its own thread.
+DataHandler collects all data by calling the getData() method of all the classes that implement the DataCollector interface.
+The database_utilities package has the necessary classes for saving the collected data on the devices local SQLite database as described in the offical [Android guide](https://developer.android.com/training/basics/data-storage/databases.html).

-SendDataIntentService is responsible for sending the collected data to the server when network connectivity is acquired.
-It uses the HttpPostHandler to send an http POST request containing the data in JSON format.
-JSONPackager is the class that creates a valid JSON object from the data on the local SQLite database.
+SendDataIntentService is responsible for sending the collected data to the server when a network connection is acquired.
+It uses HttpPostHandler to send an http POST request containing the data in JSON format.
+JSONPackager creates a valid JSON object from the data on the local SQLite database.
 UniqueIdentifier creates a unique id for the mobile device that will anonymously associate the collected data with the specific mobile device on the backend.

 ### Back end

-The backend is a ruby on rails server.
-Each mobile device that sends data is an unique "Subject" in the database.
+The backend is a Ruby on Rails server.
+Each mobile device that sends data is a unique "Subject" in the database.
 A "Collection" is a single set of data collected from a subject.
 A Subject can have multiple collections.
 A collection contains "Application", "Image", "Audio", "Video" and "Text" data of the Subjects mobile device.
 "Email" is a list of emails of participating people that have entered their emails on their mobile devices and shared data with the server.
 "User" list contains the user credentials for researchers.

 ![Backend diagram](backend-architechture.png)